Future of Synthetic Food Colors: Beyond Petroleum-based Dyes

 FDA-Approved Synthetic Alternatives

-• Calcium Phosphate: An odorless, colorless, tasteless, non-toxic substance, it is deemed a safe and versatile additive for edibles.
+• Calcium Phosphate: An odorless, colorless, tasteless, and non-toxic substance, it is deemed a safe and versatile additive for edibles.
 Alongside, it can enhance food’s structure and texture without imparting any undesirable flavour.
 Lastly, it is more stable and cost-effective than its counterparts.

 • Galdieria Extract Blue: Extracted from red microalgae Galdieria, it is a sustainable and natural substitute for artificial food colors.
 For now, the FDA is fast-tracking approval of this pigment, and once done, it will be a safer alternative without the aforementioned health risks.